ksylvest/omniai/README.md

 ### Example #5: [Chat w/ History](https://github.com/ksylvest/omniai/blob/main/examples/chat_with_history)

-Building a conversation history (e.g. multiple user and assistant messages) is especially helpful when building an agent like conversation experience.
+Tracking a prompt history over multiple user and assistant messages is especially helpful when building an agent like conversation experience.
 A prompt can be used to track this back and forth conversation:

 ```ruby
 require "omniai/openai"